APPLICATION DEADLINE: November 29, 2017

 The Curatorial Intensive, a weeklong professional development program, is designed to immerse participants in a rigorous schedule of seminars, presentations, site visits, and one-on-one meetings that support the process of developing an idea for a project into a full proposal.
 It is a unique opportunity to forge a close network of peers and embark on future collaborations.
 This program is targeted toward self-motivated individuals, working independently or within institutions.

-Seminars, site visits, individual meetings, and roundtable discussions will be led by a group of professionals that includes: Andrea Andersson (Chief Curator of Visual Arts, Contemporary Arts Center, New Orleans), María del Carmen Carrión (Director of Public Programs & Research, ICI), Dean Daderko (Curator, the Contemporary Arts Museum Houston), Sofía Gallisá Muriente (Co-Director, Beta-Local, San Juan), Andrea Phillips (theorist and curator, Director of PhD programmes in the Art Department at Goldsmiths, London), Renaud Proch (Executive Director, ICI) and Deborah Willis (Professor and Chair of the Department of Photography & Imaging at the Tisch School of the Arts at New York University), among others.
+Seminars, site visits, individual meetings, and roundtable discussions will be led by a group of professionals that includes: Andrea Andersson (Chief Curator of Visual Arts, Contemporary Arts Center, New Orleans), María del Carmen Carrión (Director of Public Programs & Research, ICI), Dean Daderko (Curator, the Contemporary Arts Museum Houston), Sofía Gallisá Muriente (Co-Director, Beta-Local, San Juan), Katie Pfohl (Curator of Modern and Contemporary Art, New Orleans Museum of Art), Andrea Phillips (theorist and curator, BALTIC Professor and Director of BxNU Research Institute, Northumbria University & BALTIC Centre for Contemporary Art), Renaud Proch (Executive Director, ICI) and Deborah Willis (Professor and Chair of the Department of Photography & Imaging at the Tisch School of the Arts at New York University), among others.

 12–14 applicants working internationally will be selected to participate in the Curatorial Intensive.
 The applicant must have 3+ years of curatorial experience.
 All applications must include a 500-word description of an exhibition idea that the applicant would like help in developing.
 This description should outline the proposal concept and any artists under consideration.
 Also required are a current 250-word bio, a 500-word letter of intent, and a 300-word text that describes a recent curatorial project that has made an impact on the applicant.